HVDC Gotland

 The HVDC Gotland, on the Swedish east coast, was the first fully commercial static plant for high-voltage direct current transmission (HVDC) in the world.

 Gotland 1

 The first HVDC Gotland link (Gotland 1) went into service in 1954.
 It could transfer 20 megawatts over a 98-kilometer-long submarine cable between Västervik on the mainland and Ygne on the island of Gotland, with a voltage of 100 kV.
-As a static inverter, Mercury arc valves were used.
+Mercury arc valves were used in the static inverter.
 The Swedish company ASEA manufactured the connection for Vattenfall, the state-owned energy provider.

-In 1970 the service was re-engineered to transmission capacity of 30 megawatts at a voltage of 150 kV by using the first thyristor module for HVDC applications.
+In 1970 the service was re-engineered to a transmission capacity of 30 megawatts at a voltage of 150 kV by using the first thyristor module for HVDC applications.

 Gotland 2

 However even this capacity was not high enough and in 1983 a new monopolar link, HVDC Gotland 2 with a transmission capacity of 130 MW and a transmission voltage of 150 kV was established.
 It consists of a 92.9 kilometers long cable with a single copper conductor of 800 mm^{2} cross section, from which 92 kilometres are submarine and 0.9 kilometres underground.
 Beside this, HVDC Gotland 2 has a 6.6 kilometres long overhead powerline section between Västervik static inverter plant and the Swedish Coast.
 It has 2 Aluminium conductors each with a cross section of 910 mm^{2}, which are installed on wooden poles - perhaps the only HVDC powerline using such poles.